fle1scha/Drug-Design-Reinforcement-Learning/README.md

 ```

 ## Usage
-To run the TEDD environment:
+To run the TEDD environment on your local computer, run the following code in the '.../TEDD directory':
 ```bash
 python MainMolcule.py
 ```